-Cell Phones and electronic devices are to be turned off during school time and kept in backpacks, not in pockets or desks.
+Cell Phones, smart watches, and other electronic devices are to be turned off during school time and kept in backpacks, not in pockets or desks.
 If a student has an emergency he/she will be allowed to go to the office for permission to make a call.